sjtu-dbgroup/UNIFY/README.md

-# UNIFY - Range Filtered Approximate Nearest Neighbors Search
+# UNIFY - Unified Index for Range Filtered Approximate Nearest Neighbors Search
 This repo is the implementation of UNIFY: Unified Index for Range Filtered Approximate Nearest Neighbors Search.

 Header-only C++ implementation for HSIG, with python bindings.